A hiker crossing the White River Suspension Bridge in Pukaskwa National Park.

 Also in North Bay:

-- North Bay embraces its Lake Nipissing waterfront, and you’ll find great swimming at Shabogesic Beach adjacent to downtown
+• North Bay embraces its Lake Nipissing waterfront with great swimming at Shabogesic Beach adjacent to downtown.

-- North Bay is also a hub for cycling, with fantastic urban riding on Kate Pace Way, countless road rides on the Voyageur Cycling Route, and great mountain biking at the Three Towers trail network
+• North Bay is also a hub for cycling, with fantastic urban riding on Kate Pace Way, countless road rides on the Voyageur Cycling Route and excellent mountain biking at the Three Towers trail network.

 The Cup and Saucer Trail, Manitoulin Island

-Access for this eight-kilometre trail is located on Highway 540, near the community of M'Chigeeng.
-Two 440-million-year-old landforms — resembling a stacked cup and saucer — give this trail its name.
+Access to this eight-kilometre trail is located on Highway 540, near the community of M’Chigeeng.
+Two 440-million-year-old landforms resembling a stacked cup and saucer give the trail its name.
 You’ll ascend both to reach a penthouse view over the surrounding oak forests at the escarpment’s edge.

-- Take the half-day MS Chi-Cheemaun ferry from Tobermory to South Baymouth during the spring summer and fall.
-You can also drive to Manitoulin via the Trans-Canada Highway, through the town of Espanola on Highway 6 and crossing the swing bridge at the town of Little Current
+• You can also drive to Manitoulin via the Trans-Canada Highway, through the town of Espanola on Highway 6 and crossing the swing bridge at the town of Little Current.

-- Manitoulin Eco Park offers campsites, cabins and tipi rentals.
-This Dark Sky Preserve and offer some of the finest starwatching in Ontario.
+• Manitoulin Eco Park offers campsites, cabins and tipi rentals.
+This Dark Sky Preserve is one of the best spots for sky viewing and star watching in Ontario.

 Hikes in Sudbury, the “City of Lakes”